-- > States to provide necessary documents relating to civil status (e.g. birth, marriage, divorce, death), benefiting from the support and cooperation of UNHCR, where appropriate. - > States, UNHCR and other relevant partners to use registration data to identify and make specific assistance and protection arrangements, where appropriate, for: women with any special protection concerns, unaccompanied and separated children, child- and single-headed households, as well as handicapped refugees and the elderly.
+- States and UNHCR to introduce new techniques and tools to enhance the identification and documentation of refugees and asylum-seekers, including centrally, biometric features, and to share these with a view towards developing a more standardized worldwide registration system. - States to provide necessary documents relating to civil status (e.g. birth, marriage, divorce, death), benefiting from the support and cooperation of UNHCR, where appropriate. - States, UNHCR and other relevant partners to use registration data to identify and make specific assistance and protection arrangements, where appropriate, for: women with any special protection concerns, unaccompanied and separated children, child- and single-headed households, as well as handicapped refugees and the elderly.